xenomachina/kotlin-argparser/README.md

 ## Configuring your Build

-Kotlin-argparser binaries are hosted on Bintray's center.
+Kotlin-argparser binaries are hosted on Bintray's JCenter.
 In Gradle, use something like this in your `build.gradle`:

     buildscript {